 Poor air quality can lead to respiratory conditions, including shortness of breath and aggravated asthma, and irritation of the eyes, nose, or throat.

-There are various ways that indoor air quality can be improved, which can help manage the health of everyone in the home or office environment.
+There are various ways to improve the air quality in your home, which can help manage the health of everyone in the home or office environment.
 For those running an air conditioning system can also assist in keeping the indoor air free from nasties that might be circulating outside.

-It’s a common misconception that all air conditioning systems use outside air to cool or heat the indoor air, however, this is not always the case.
-When the air quality is poor outside, it’s still ok to run an air conditioning system and it can assist with improving the indoor air quality.
+A common air conditioning myth is that all systems use outside air to cool or heat the indoor air, however, this is not always the case.
+When the air quality is poor outside, it’s still ok to run an air conditioning system as it can improve the air quality inside your home.

 While air is being pulled into and blown out of the indoor unit it travels through filters, which remove dust and particles from the air.
-Fujitsu General’s Wall Mounted Split air conditioning systems include an apple-catechin filter which captures fine dust, invisible mould spores and harmful microorganisms that are absorbed onto the filter by static electricity, where further growth is inhibited and deactivated by the polyphenol ingredient extracted from apples.
+Fujitsu General’s Lifestyle Wall Mounted Split air conditioning systems with a Sensitive Choice approved an apple-catechin filter captures fine dust, invisible mould spores and harmful microorganisms that are absorbed onto the filter by static electricity, where further growth is inhibited and deactivated by the polyphenol ingredient extracted from apples.

 It is highly recommended that you maintain your air conditioner by keeping the filters clean and the air conditioning system periodically serviced by a licensed technician.
 For more information on how to keep filters clean, watch our ‘how to’ video.

-For those seeking additional ways to improve the indoor air quality, here are some tips to help keep air quality indoors at its best.
+For those seeking additional ways to improve their home air quality, here are some additional tips to help keep the indoor air quality at its best.

 When the outside air quality index is ok, and the air conditioning system is off, one way to improve the air quality indoors is to open doors and windows to let the air circulate.
 By moving the stale air you are replacing the oxygen, avoiding mould growth by reducing condensation, and removing dust.
 With bushfires and emissions from traffic and industries common in Australia, there is no guarantee that the air will be fresh and beneficial as the outside quality is susceptible to the environment.
 Before opening windows and doors, check the air quality index status via individual state government websites.[4]